 Reading for Memory

-In order to get the most out of any text, you need to be ready to adopt a range of different reading strategies depending upon the task at hand and the amount of time you have available to complete it.
+In order to get the most out of any text or set of texts, you need to be ready to adopt a range of different reading strategies depending upon the task at hand and the amount of time you have available to complete it.
+Often this will require a process of selection and targeted reading that may be different from the ways that you have read in the past.
 There is no magic formula to become a faster and more efficient reader, but there are a number of techniques that you can practise that will, over time, help to increase your reading speed and the quality of your reading.

 Preview and Review